remnrem/luna-doc/docs/ref/manipulations.md

 _Combine two or more channels to create a new channel_

-This commands allows for new channels to be created based on simple sum/mean/median of one or more channels.
+This command allows new channels to be created based on simple sum/mean/median of one or more channels.

 By default, this command requires that all channels requested (by `sig`) are present; an error will be given otherwise.
 This behavior can be changed by adding `allow-missing`, which means that only the available channels are used (e.g. if only 2 of 3 found, the sum would be based just on those two).
-If no available channels are available, no new channel is created.
+If no channels are available, no new channel is created.
 If only two channels are available and a median is requested, this is automatically changed to a mean instead.